NVIDIA H200 Price Guide 2026: GPU Cost, Rental & Cloud Pricing

 - Single H200 can handle what previously required 2x H100s for many workloads

-The H200 is currently the best GPU for large language model inference and long-context applications, thanks to its 141GB of HBM3e memory.
+The NVIDIA H200 is currently the best GPU for large language model inference and long-context applications, thanks to its 141GB of HBM3e VRAM.
 However, for pure training performance where memory isn't a constraint, the H100 offers similar compute performance at a lower price point.

-H200 rental prices vary by provider: Jarvislabs offers H200 at $3.80/hour (most affordable), Google Cloud Spot pricing is $3.72/hour (but preemptible), while AWS and Azure charge around $10.60 per GPU hour.
-Most providers require renting 8 GPUs minimum, except Jarvislabs which offers single GPU access.
+H200 rental prices vary by provider: Jarvislabs offers H200 at $3.80/hour (most affordable on-demand option), Google Cloud Spot pricing is $3.72/hour (but preemptible), while AWS and Azure charge around $10.60 per GPU hour.
+Most hyperscalers require renting 8 GPUs minimum, except Jarvislabs which offers single H200 GPU access.

 Conclusion & Next Steps

-Want H200 performance without the $30k+ price tag?
+Want NVIDIA H200 performance without the $30K+ price tag?
 Here's the deal:

 - Rent for $3.80/hr instead of buying outright